 Ads.txt with Google AdSense: Limitations

-Google has made the process of downloading and implementing your ads.txt AdSense code relatively straightforward, but you should know that this feature has some limitations.
-The most important one to note is the fact that the ready-for-download ads.txt file in AdSense only authorizes one seller: AdSense.
+Google has made downloading and implementing your ads.txt AdSense code relatively straightforward, but you should know that this feature has some limitations.
+The most important one to note is that the ready-for-download ads.txt file in AdSense only authorizes one seller: AdSense.

 Do You Have to Use Ads.txt for Google AdSense?